 We may also disclose your personal information to:

-intermediaries or specialist distributers including mortgage clubs who send us applications or who you appoint in connection with any application to us;
+- intermediaries, specialist distributors or mortgage clubs who send us applications or who you appoint in connection with any application to us;

 We, and the third parties we share your data with, may also enable law enforcement agencies to access and use your personal data to detect, investigate and prevent crime.

-The Mortgage Lender Limited will not routinely transfer any information about you outside of the EEA, however some of the third parties named above may do so when completing tasks necessary for the performance of our contract or we may be required to send data to organisations outside of the EEA in order to collect information about you.
-Where this is necessary we will notify you or put in place a contract with them that means they must protect your data to the same standards as required in the EEA.
+We will not routinely transfer any information about you outside of the EEA, however some of the third parties listed above may do so when completing tasks necessary for the performance of our contract or we may be required to send data to organisations outside of the EEA in order to collect information about you.

 If you have a mortgage with us, we will keep your personal data for as long as you are our customer, and for up to 10 years after you are no longer a customer.